Set Current Location

 The Lido di Venezia is a pristine sandbar that has become a thriving tourist destination, thanks to its accessibility from mainland Venice.
 One of the most photographed and talked about places in Venice, this island is not only famous for its panoramic views and beautiful summer beaches but also home to Venice Film Festival.
 Most of these beaches are private and often visited by international celebrities from diverse fields.
 The gorgeous sandbar, stretching luxuriously to almost 11 kilometers (6.83 miles), has featured exclusively as the location in Thomas Mann's Death in Venice.

 Houses of every imaginable hue line the canals of Burano - an island in the Venetian lagoon.
 A collection of brightly colored fisherman's cottages form the core of this modest town, vying for attention alongside teal canals plied by equally vibrant boats.
 Burano is famous for its lace, a local tradition that dates back to the 16th Century.
-Down narrow alleys and winding paths, local women can still be seen working on these intricate works of art.
+Down the narrow alleys and winding paths, local women can still be seen working on these intricate works of art.
 Burano's Museo del Merletto chronicles the history of this craft and showcases an extensive collection of lace.
 The leaning campanile of the Church of San Martino, wooden terraces and quaint bridges are other charming sights.